Halloween Kills director reveals how John Carpenter shaped the movie and teases the threequel

-Michael Myers returns to our screens once more in Halloween Kills, with The Shape terrorizing Haddonfield in a rampage bloodier and far more brutal than we've ever seen from the masked killer before.
+Michael Myers returns to our screens once more in Halloween Kills, The Shape once more terrorizing Haddonfield in a rampage bloodier and far more brutal than we've ever seen from the masked killer before.

 But this time around, the inhabitants of Haddonfield are fighting back.
 While Laurie Strode (Jamie Lee Curtis) is in hospital recovering from the injuries she sustained in her showdown with Michael in 2018's Halloween, her friends and family are taking the fight to The Boogeyman – including her daughter Karen (Judy Greer) and her granddaughter Allyson (Andi Matichak), returning from the previous film, and a host of familiar faces from the original '78 Halloween movie.